nvjome/chirpy-blog/_drafts/character-study-joab.md

 ## Who is Joab?

-Joab appears in the Bible during the reign of King David over Israel.
-He was David's nephew, the son of David's sister Zeruiah ([1 Chronicles 2:13-16](https://www.biblegateway.com/passage/?search=1%20Chronicles%202%3A13-17&version=NIV)).
+Joab appears in the Bible during the reign of King David.
+He was David's nephew, the son of David's sister Zeruiah ([1 Chronicles 2:13-16](https://www.biblegateway.com/passage/?search=1%20Chronicles%202%3A13-17&version=NIV)), and is the commander of David's army.